itswebny/universal-navigation/README.md

 ## Implementation Guidelines

-- Tentative "go live" date: Monday 9/29/2014  (NY.GOV launch is tentatively scheduled for 9/28/2014 @ 9pm)
-- Check the Yammer Group (below) before for updates on finalization of launch.
+- Subscribe to email updates from the Yammer Group (below) to be notified as changes/additions happen to this guidance.
-- Policy (update in progress)
+- NYS "Common Web Banner" Policy (update in progress)
 - [Frequently Asked Questions](faqs.md)

+### Tentative Timeline
+- 9/25/14-9/26/14 Thurs/Fri Stage Universal Navigation for deployment
+- 9/26/14 Fri Remove "Governor Widget" can be removed from websites
+- 9/28/14 Sun 9:00PM NY.GOV launch (tentative)
+- 9/29/2014 7:00AM Mon Launch of Universal Navigation on websites and apps (tentative)

 ## Universal Banner (choose 1 option)